exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Decentralization during the anchoring process is built over the internal Bitcoin multisignature address architecture.

-When an Exonum network should be anchored, every validator builds an anchoring transaction using a [deterministic algorithm](#creating-anchoring-transaction).
+When the Exonum network should be anchored, every validator builds an anchoring transaction using a [deterministic algorithm](#creating-anchoring-transaction).
 Its results are guaranteed to match for every honest validator.
 This